Side-On/Film-Pairs/README.md

 ![User Story 6](/screenshots/user-6.png)

 The overall time taken for the user to finish the game is displayed on the Game Completed screen.
-On the first screen the user is made aware of a score multiplier bonus they can receive if they finish in a faster time.
+On the first screen the user is made aware of a score multiplier bonus, they can receive if they finish in a faster time.
 This encourages users to keep coming back to beat their best score.

 ##### User 7